Innovative gap forming technology yields excellent results

 OptiFormer Gap with shoe and blade technology

 Valmet’s novel gap forming technology OptiFormer Gap utilizes innovative shoe and blade technology to gain superior paper quality.
-This new concept has been studied extensively on pilot machine scale, and results from several running production machines compare very well with the pilot results.
-Formation has beaten all other references.
+This new concept has been studied extensively on the pilot machine scale, and results from several running production machines compare very well with the pilot results.
+The formation has beaten all other references.

 Valmet's OptiFormer Gap with shoe and blade technology provides: